 David Alexander Rahbee is currently Senior Artist in Residence at the University of Washington School of Music in Seattle, where he is director of orchestral activities and teaches conducting.
 He is recipient of the American-Austrian Foundation's 2003 Herbert von Karajan Fellowship for Young Conductors, the 2005 International Richard-Wagner-Verband Stipend, and the Acanthes Centre, Paris, in 2007.

 Rahbee’s programming has earned him national recognition.
-He has been a finalist for three consecutive years for the American Prize in the category of Orchestral Programming for his work with the University of Washington Symphony Orchestra.
+He has been named a finalist for four consecutive years for the American Prize in the category of Orchestral Programming, for his programming with the University of Washington Symphony Orchestra and its affiliated ensembles.
 The orchestra has also been a finalist in the category of orchestral performance.

 He was an assistant at the Vienna State opera from 2002-2010.
 As part of his fellowship and residency at the 2003 Salzburg Festival, Dr. Rahbee was assistant conductor of the International Attergau Institute Orchestra, where he worked with members of the Vienna Philharmonic.
 He has participated in masterclasses with prominent conductors such as Sir Colin Davis, Kurt Masur, Jorma Panula, Zdenek Mácal, Zoltán Peskó, Peter Eötvös and Helmut Rilling, and counts Nikolaus Harnoncourt to be among his most influential mentors.
 From 1997-2001, Rahbee was conductor of the Fidelio Chamber Orchestra in Cambridge, Massachusetts, selecting its talented young members from Harvard University, the New England Conservatory, Boston University and the Longy School.
 From 1997 to 2000, he served as assistant conductor of the Atlantic Symphony Orchestra (formerly known as the Hingham Symphony) in Massachusetts.